 Looking for an over the top appetizer?
 An explosion of flavor?
-This recipe is an appetizer version of my Korean BBQ Burger recipe.
+This beef lettuce wraps recipe is an appetizer version of my Korean BBQ Burger recipe.
 Korean Bulgogi beef is so delectable – I want to keep finding ways to create new recipes around it!
 The beef is sliced extra thin and marinated with soy sauce, sesame oil, garlic, brown sugar, and crushed red pepper.
 After a quick sauté, it’s ready to be enveloped in lettuce.
 The homemade pickled radishes and onions are extremely easy to make and add a bright vinegary crunch factor – a perfect counterpoint to the tender, sweet-sesame-soy flavored beef.
-And the bright pink pickles against the green lettuces makes a festive presentation.
+The bright pink pickles with the green lettuces makes a festive presentation.

 If you’re not looking for an appetizer any time soon but you want to make this anyway, you can easily adapt it as a main dish.
 Instead of cutting the lettuce into small pieces, keep the leaves whole.
 Set out a platter of leaves, a platter of beef, and put the rest of the components in bowls.
 Let everyone dig in and make their own wraps.

-These little wraps are so pretty I couldn’t stop photographing them.
+These little beef lettuce wraps are so pretty I couldn’t stop photographing them.

 If you try this recipe, I hope you’ll leave a comment and let me know what you think!